 Location: Translations at 012631.pp.2 - 29 ; 012631.pp.51 ; 012631.r.1 - 19 ; 012631.s.1 - 8.

-Letters and catalogue at L.R.106.b.22. - Other volumes are dispersed throughout the Library, including the Oriental and India Office Collections.
+Letters and catalogue at L.R.106.b.22. - Other volumes are dispersed throughout the Library, including the Asia, Pacific and Africa Collections.

 Reference: 'Translations of the works of Charles Dickens', by R A Wilson.
 British Museum Quarterly, vol. 14 (1939-40), pp. 56-60. * Copy in Rare Books and Music Reading Room at RAR069.0942 (small-sized sequence).